sobjornstad/esc/docs/extending.md

 text which is destined for the screen does.

-It’s a good idea to add a comment describing what your function is for; in our case, it’s probably pretty self-evident, but just for good measure, I’ll add one.
+It’s a good idea to add a comment describing what your function is for; in our case, it’s probably pretty self-evident, but just for good measure, I’ll add one (no pun intended!).
 Any line which begins with `#` is a comment: everything on that line is completely ignored by the computer.
-Our increment code thus becomes:
+Our increment code thus
+becomes:

     # increment operator: add one to bos
     def increment(s):